-The upgrade procedure will update the schemas for the EUM Server database and the JAR files for the Synthetic Server if either are needed.
+The upgrade procedure updates the schemas for the EUM Server database and the JAR files for the Synthetic Server if either is needed.

 Who Should Use This Document

-Anyone wanting to upgrade the Synthetic Server to the latest available version should use this document.
+To upgrade the Synthetic Server to the latest available version, use this document.

 Before You Begin